prOripq/Worm-game-using-Normal-Map-Implementation-for-3D-objects/README.md

 This project is a **3D Worm Game** prototype demonstrating **Normal Mapping** in OpenGL.
 It uses **GLFW**, **GLM**, and **stb_image** to render a textured worm model with both diffuse and normal maps.

-The goal is to visualize how normal maps enhance lighting realism on low-poly 3D surfaces.

 ---